paulbersch/dbunit-presentation/PITCHME.md

 ### HostedTestCase

 Bootstraps the application, including required global state, global functions, and services like memcache.
-Use if you need to use global functions but don't need to set up any fixtures.
+Use if you need to use global functions and the database but don't need DBUnit or fixtures.

 ### HostedDbTestCase